michaelkotelnikov/rhacm-workshop/07.Ansible-Tower-Integration/README.md

 Wed Sep 29 17:20:57 UTC 2021 Ansible Job was triggered by mariadb as prehook in clusters ['local-cluster'].
 Wed Sep 29 17:21:49 UTC 2021 Ansible Job was triggered by mariadb as posthook in clusters ['local-cluster'].
 ```

+## Ansible Tower Governance Integration

+In this section, you will configure Ansible Tower Jobs to run as a violation is initiated in one of your policies.